cyrildewit/eloquent-viewable/README.md

 If you have a ton of visitors who are viewing pages where you are recording views, it might be a good idea to offload this task using Laravel's queue.

-An easy job that simply records a view for the given subject, would look like:
+An easy job that simply records a view for the given viewable model, would look like:

 ```php
 namespace App\Jobs\ProcessView;